 David Porteous is a Canadian solo singer/songwriter, creative advisor, music producer, documentary filmmaker, lead guitar player, multi-instrumentalist and comedy writer who currently resides in Toronto, Canada.

-Now 34-years-old, Porteous began writing music at age 11, had his first radio play on CBC Radio 2 at the age of 14, was nominated as an Olympic Torchbearer, won First Prize in a National Anthem Song Contest, and has created 31 solo music releases.
-He is also currently hosting and lead writer/director of the parody-comedy show about Toronto, entitled The Sicks.
+Now 34-years-old, Porteous began writing music at age 11, had his first radio play on CBC Radio 2 at the age of 14, was nominated as an Olympic Torchbearer, won First Prize in a National Anthem Song Contest, holds a BA in documentary filmmaking and an honour diploma in sound engineering and has created 31 solo music releases.
+He is also currently hosting and lead writer/director of the parody-comedy show about Toronto called The Sicks.
 Porteous also plays lead guitar for many bands including Uniter (Indie Music Week Finalists), Simeon Ross, Ryan Isojima and Mr. & Mrs. Fox.

 • Olympic Torchbearer Nomine, Beijing Summer Games